 This grant program is designed to serve those with limited opportunities who don’t typically have the resources to access outdoor activities.
 Applicants are asked to provide the percentage of the project target audience that is eligible for free and reduced-price lunch (FRPL).

-A match is required for the phase 4 grant program and must be tracked and reported.
+Match is considered when evaluating grant applicants.
 No specific amount is required and in-kind support is allowed.

 Activities for which grant dollars cannot be used include but are not limited to:

 - Purchase of hunting or fishing licenses, tags or stamps;